-In June 1661, Newton was admitted to Trinity College at the University of Cambridge.
-His uncle Reverend William Ayscough, who had studied at Cambridge, recommended him to the university.
-At Cambridge, Newton started as a subsizar, paying his way by performing valet duties until he was awarded a scholarship in 1664, which covered his university costs for four more years until the completion of his MA.^[27] At the time, Cambridge's teachings were based on those of Aristotle, whom Newton read along with then more modern philosophers, including Descartes and astronomers such as Galileo Galilei and Thomas Street.
+In June 1661, he was admitted to Trinity College, Cambridge, on the recommendation of his uncle Rev William Ayscough, who had studied there.
+He started as a subsizar-paying his way by performing valet's duties-until he was awarded a scholarship in 1664, guaranteeing him four more years until he could get his MA.
+[20] At that time the college's teachings were based on those of Aristotle, whom Newton supplemented with modern philosophers such as Descartes and astronomers such as Galileo and Thomas Street, through whom he learned of Kepler's work.
 He set down in his notebook a series of "Quaestiones" about mechanical philosophy as he found it.
 In 1665, he discovered the generalised binomial theorem and began to develop a mathematical theory that later became calculus.
-Soon after Newton obtained his BA degree at Cambridge in August 1665, the university temporarily closed as a precaution against the Great Plague.
-Although he had been undistinguished as a Cambridge student.^[28] Newton's private studies at his home in Woolsthorpe over the next two years saw the development of his theories on calculus,^[29] optics, and the law of gravitation.
+Soon after Newton had obtained his BA degree in August 1665, the university temporarily closed as a precaution against the Great Plague.
+Although he had been undistinguished as a Cambridge student, [21] Newton's private studies at his home in Woolsthorpe over the subsequent two years saw the development of his theories on calculus, optics, and the law of gravitation.